home-assistant/home-assistant.io/source/_components/cloud.alexa.markdown

 The Alexa integration allows users to control the entities via the [Home Assistant Smart Home skill for Alexa][alexa skill].
 This means that you can say things like "Alexa, turn on the kitchen light" to control your local Home Assistant.

-To use this integration you need to have:
+To use this integration, you need to have:

  - The cloud component set up.
 [Learn more](/components/cloud/)
  - An Alexa enabled device like the Amazon Echo